Raw bar: Accompaniments and condiments

 Raw bars may offer wine or sake to accompany and be paired with the various foods.
 Condiments, such as cocktail sauce and lemon, may be available, which are typically served with raw oysters.
 These may also be used on other foods.
 Other food additions may include lime, tomato, chili peppers, mignonette sauce and caviar.

 Restaurants

-Raw bars exist in various cities in the United States, such as Jay's Restaurant in New York City, which has a raw bar.
+Raw bars exist in various cities in the United States and Mexico.
 Some bistro-style restaurants offer a raw bar.
 Some restaurants offer a seasonal raw bar, such as Grand Banks restaurant in New York City and Bagley & Shakespeare in London.

 Health risk

-Consuming raw oyster is potentially dangerous as it might contain harmful bacteria.
-People eating raw oyster might contract vibriosis, an illness typically caused by eating raw seafood.
-There are reports of human casualties caused by consuming raw oyster.
+Consuming raw oysters is potentially dangerous as they might contain harmful bacteria.
+People eating raw oysters might contract vibriosis, an illness typically caused by eating raw seafood.
+There are reports of human casualties caused by consuming raw oysters.